Have you ever been lied to? I have. But perhaps not in the way you might think.

 During lunch with a friend who is tall and beautiful, I admitted that I appreciated being out with her, and assured her that the good table we were led to was thanks to her.
 Puzzled, she looked at me, nonverbally asking, “Why?”
 I explained that my entire life, I almost always was given the worst table in the restaurant…you know the kind: near the restroom or closest to the kitchen or table bussing station.
 Research has suggested that shorter people tend to be discriminated against compared to their taller counterparts, just as overweight individuals tend to be discriminated against compared to their thinner counterparts.

-How thankful I was when I began to understand the truth:
+How thankful I was when I began to understand the truth about my worth, value and identity:

 I chuckled as I read of someone else who probably fell prey to the same lies I had, but who had an encounter that changed his life and taught him truth.